 What are the best chances for my Working Holiday Visa?

-Lots of Working Holiday Visa get refused because of a lack of information or misinformation.
+Lots of Working Holiday visas get refused because of a lack of information or misinformation.

-As a migration agency led by a registered migration agent, we advise you to gather information from the expert who fully understands the intricacies and complexities of the Australian Visa application.
+As a migration agency led by a registered migration agent, we advise you to gather information from an expert who fully understands the intricacies and complexities of the Australian Visa application.

-ONE derland Consulting with more than 8 years experience would like to help you to craft a well thought out visa application with minimal risk of refusal.
+ONE derland Consulting with more than 8 years of experience would like to help you to craft a well-thought-out visa application with minimal risk of refusal.